Human remains found in search fo Leah Croucher

 Thames Valley Police confirmed it identified human remains during forensic examinations in Loxbeare Drive, Milton Keynes, during the search for the missing teenager.

-The forensic examination continues and will do for some time, and it is likely to take some time to formally identify the deceased, the force said.
+Forensic work is likely to continue “for some time” as the force pursues formal identification.

-The force launched a murder investigation earlier this afternoon after officers found her “personal possessions” at a property in Milton Keynes.
+The force launched a murder investigation earlier this afternoon after officers received a tip-off from a member of the public on Monday, leading to a search that found “personal possessions” belonging to Ms Croucher in a Milton Keynes property.

 The 19-year-old was last seen in the city on 15 February 2019 when CCTV images captured her walking along Buzzacott Lane.
 It was thought she was making her way to work but she never arrived.

-A large-scale missing person investigation was launched but no trace of her had been found until Monday.
+A large-scale missing person investigation was launched including trawling 1,200 hours of CCTV and carrying out 4,000 house-to-house inquiries, but no trace of her had been found until Monday.

+Specialist search teams, police on horseback, dogs, the marine unit and the National Police Air Service have all been involved.

+In an appeal a year after her disappearance, her parents Claire and John Croucher described the family's heartbreak and said they feared someone had taken her.

 Officers working on the case began searching an address on Loxbeare Drive, Furzton on Monday evening, following a call from a member of the public.
 Items were discovered including “a rucksack and personal possessions belonging to Leah Croucher”.